Tool for generating a json file with the name and url of versions.

 The following lists the various variables.

-- other: A list of versions with non-semantic version numbers.
-Typically this list will contain branches etc.
+- other: A list of version dicts with a name which non-semantic version numbers, and a list of available files in this version.
+Typically the other list will contain branches.

 - stable: If we have any semantic version releases the stable version will be the newest release in the semver list.